Los Angeles Cocaine Defense Attorneys

 Cocaine is a tightly controlled drug across America, including in California.
 That means those caught using or selling cocaine face harsh penalties.
 If you have been arrested for cocaine-related crimes, then you may be facing decades in prison.
 The best way to make sure that you avoid such a fate is by working with skilled and dedicated attorneys.

 While everyone facing trial in the U.S. has the right to a public defender, these lawyers are often overworked, meaning they simply don’t have time for their clients.
 We at Werksman Jackson & Quinn LLP, however, make sure our clients get the dedicated attention they need for their trials.
-To speak with a member of our team and get your defense started, call us at (213) 688-0460 today.
+To speak with a member of our legal team and get your defense started, call us at (213) 688-0460 today.
 Remember, the prosecution is already working on its case.
 There is no time to wait.

 California follows a strict controlled substance categorizing system known as “Schedules.”
 These schedules go from I to V, with one being the strictest level and five being the most lenient.
 For example, a controlled substance in Schedule V is considered mostly safe for medicinal use, but not safe for recreational use.
 Getting a prescription for a Schedule V drug would be fairly easy.
 On the other hand, a Schedule I drug is not believed to have any medicinal use and is extremely addictive and dangerous.